emanuelb/RID/README.md

 The last step after detection is fixing :)

 This tool try to automate as much as possible the #3 step.

+# How to use

+Install Dependencies:

+pip3 install beautifulsoup4 sqlalchemy

+Run:

+python3 rid.py diffoscope_txt_or_html_output_file